Where to Stay in San Diego, by a Local (Best Areas & Places)

 You can’t go wrong with any of the above accommodation options.
 But, for more info, let’s do a deep dive into the best areas and neighborhoods in San Diego:

 9 Best Neighborhoods and Areas to Stay in San Diego

 San Diego, the southernmost city in California, is known for its laid-back beachy atmosphere.
 The downtown beating heart of the city is situated on a large bay and is central to many of the city’s most famous sites and attractions.

-Travel northwest and the dense city gives way to small, eclectic beach towns that range from sleepy, to bohemian, to luxurious.
+Travel northwest and the dense city gives way to small, eclectic beach towns in San Diego that range from sleepy, to bohemian, to luxurious.
 I’ll go into these details for each neighborhood, moving from south to north, and give you an idea of what area will be the best fit for you!